abogoyavlensky/automigrate/README.md

 - [x] Support enum type of fields for PostgreSQL.
 - [x] Support all built-in data types in PostgreSQL.
 - [x] Support array data types in PostgreSQL.
+- [ ] Support comment for field.
 - [ ] Support backward auto-migration.
-- [ ] Support comment for field.
 - [ ] Support custom field checks in PostgreSQL.
 - [ ] Support custom model constraints in PostgreSQL.
 - [ ] Support custom data-migration using Clojure.
-- [ ] Support for SQLite and MySQL.
 - [ ] Optimize auto-generated sql queries.
 - [ ] Test against different versions of db and Clojure.
+- [ ] Support for SQLite and MySQL.
 - [ ] Add visual representation of db schema by models.
 - [ ] Support running with Leiningen.
-- [ ] Handle of model/field renaming.

 ### Things still in design